SaaSDossier

 Source rules

 Built only from vendor-published sources — trust and security centers, privacy and legal pages, data-processing terms, status pages, subprocessor lists, and published documentation.
 No third-party articles, news, or opinions are used as evidence.
-Every line traces to a source in the register, and each dossier carries a SHA-256 integrity record so the released file can be confirmed unchanged.
+Every line traces to a source in the register.
+Each dossier includes a SHA-256 identifier tied to the reviewed evidence record used for that release.

 The two states